 If you have been treated for early-stage breast cancer, try to do all you can to lower both your risk of the cancer coming back AND your risk of a new, second breast cancer.
 Along with the treatment plan you and your doctor choose, a healthy diet and lifestyle can help keep these risks as low as possible:

-- Maintain a healthy weight and eat a low-fat diet that includes generous servings of fruits and vegetables.
+- Maintain a healthy weight and eat a diet low in processed foods and sugar that includes generous servings of fruits and vegetables.